Museums Explained

 Gallery guides are lesser in scope than brochures and are usually available on a stand or wall container in the galleries of the exhibit.
 Sometimes they are free to the public and may be taken from the premises.
 In other instances they are restricted for use in the galleries of the exhibit.
 Restricted gallery guides may have plastic coatings on the pages to lessen wear and tear due to extensive handling.

-As of 2008 relatively few catalogs and brochures are published online, although museums are more frequently opting for that approach.
-For more information on online publishing please see TFAO's Digitizing initiatives not intended for profit and Digitizing initiatives with revenue and profit aspects.
-TFAO has a page on the benefits of online publishing of essays from museum exhibition catalogs.
+A growing number of catalogs and brochures are published online.
+For more information on online publishing, please see TFAO's Survey of Online Exhibition Catalogues, Brochures, Gallery Guides and Related Materials, Digitizing initiatives not intended for profit and Digitizing initiatives with revenue and profit aspects.

 If you are touring, you will find American art venues to visit Indexed by State within the United States.
-Call the museum in advance to see if you can:
+Call the venue in advance to see if you can:

 Always verify dates directly with museums before visiting their exhibitions.
 Exhibit opening and closing dates in magazines and online calendars may be inaccurate.
 Sometimes exhibit closing dates are extended.
 Other times exhibits are canceled altogether.

 Museums often have closed days.
-Mondays are common in the USA but sometimes there are other closed days or multiple closed days.
+Mondays are common in the United States but sometimes there are other closed days or multiple closed days.
 It's a good idea to arrive early or late in the day when there are less crowds.
 Many museums have tours for school children in the morning, causing increased traffic.
 Some museums have evening hours and many offer free days throughout the year.
+Also, allow time to rest during your visit.
+Standing on hard floors for several hours isn't comfortable for most people.

 When arriving you can get an idea of what the museum considers it's most cherished works by scanning the postcards in the museum gift shop.
 Or take a look through books that describe the museum's collection.
 Larger museums have kiosks, brochures, and even computer rooms for viewing the collection on a screen.